Alexander M. Thompson: Biography

 In 1911, Thompson wrote a book describing his travels in Germany, Russia, China, Spain and, especially, Japan, entitled Japan for a Week, Britain Forever, published by J. Lane.
 The Manchester Guardian commented that the book "revealed his powers both as a stylist and as a keen observer."

-Thompson returned to writing for the stage with an original book for a Japanese-set musical romance, The Mousmé (1911, Shaftesbury), but this flopped.
+Thompson returned to writing for the stage with an original book for a Japanese-set musical romance, The Mousmé (1911, Shaftesbury); it was a failure, although it met with critical praise.
 Collaborating again with Courtneidge, he adapted the composer Leo Fall's operetta Der liebe Augustin as Princess Caprice (1912, Shaftesbury).
 Other works with Courtneidge followed, but none of these found an audience.
 In 1916, his revusical set in ancient Rome called Oh, Caesar! played with some success in Edinburgh, Scotland.
 The Rebel Maid in 1921, a return to light opera with Courtneidge, played 114 London performances at the Empire Theatre.
 A 1924 play was The Bohemians produced by Courtneidge.

 During World War I and afterwards, Thompson wrote many articles for the Weekly Dispatch concerning the Labour movement, the condition of the poor and other social topics.
 He also wrote for the Daily Mail and later the News Chronicle and The Manchester Guardian.
 In 1937, he published an autobiography, Here I Lie - The Memorial of an Old Journalist.

 Thompson died in London at the age of 86.